poole/hyde/software.md

 R must be installed before RStudio.
 Follow the instructions below for your operating system to install them.
-If you are working on a computer owned by Fred Hutch, it may also be possible to install these programs through the self-service app.
+If you are working on a computer owned by Fred Hutch, RStudio + R is available through the Self Service application.

 #### Windows